daxadal/event-manager/tasklist.md

 necessary) to the service.
 1. Users should see a list of all events (as much as the rules allow) in the home.
+1. Users should receive a notification 24 hours before the start date of each event reminding them that it’s happening the next day.

 Technical Requirements
 1. Implement the REST API for this application using Node.js, Express and an ORM of your choice.